I. Academic Success Coaching

 - Volunteering Opportunities: Many studies have shown that people derive multiple benefits from community service work while contributing to the good of others.
 The Volunteer Center and Student Activities can connect participating students with various opportunities to volunteer and thus meet new people, work toward achieving a goal together as a group, and socialize while participating in a positive and engaging experience.

-III.
+IV.
 Resource Center—development in progress

-The Center for Student Academic Support is creating a digital and physical resource library for parents, students, and mentors throughout the TU community with books, articles, and videos about various topics related to people with special needs.
+The Center for Student Academic Success is creating a digital and physical resource library for parents, students, and mentors throughout the TU community with books, articles, and videos about various topics related to people with special needs.
 While this is a work in progress, the Resource Library is collecting reference materials for students, peer mentors, faculty, and parents who seek further information about the impact of a disability in a collegiate setting.
 Prospective and current students can benefit from materials about campus and community resources to physicians, counselors, clergy, and support groups.